philipandresen/VETRO-code-examples/README.md

 ExampleStructureComponent.jsx - stateless structural component
 SelectedUserContextManager.jsx - Stateful context manager

-These code examples come with the acknowledgement that all teams have their own preferences for documentation, style, naming conventions, and structure / design.
-I have developed my personal style of react composition through a number of project iterations, learning from confusing and difficult to decypher component heierarchies.
-While the patterns within are nuanced and debatable, they represent one example of the code I output on a daily basis, and that most clearly conveys its purpose to the members of my current team.
+All teams have their own preferences for documentation, style, naming conventions, and structure / design.
+This was written in a style that I have found most clearly conveys its purpose to the members of my current team.

 My personal philosophy is that code should be self-documenting.
 Comments are appropriate to highlight gotcha's and explain complex pieces of logic but otherwise well written code should be easy to read and understand.

+Notable exclusions:
+- No components that take custom props
+- No unit / integration tests
+- No SCSS

+Maybe I'll turn this into a real project and develop some of those but this is just a bored sunday evening of code noodling.

 ## Node.JS
 UserController.js - Controller for an express / node user endpoint.